I was more than excited to participate in this fun party to celebrate a cookbook devoted entirely to one of my very favorite vegetables: KALE!!!!

 Crazy for Kale is no different!!
 Vegan, Paleo, kid-friendly…Hallie has a bit everything in this cookbook with some really creative uses for this beloved dark green (Grain-free Chocolate Brownies anyone?!)!

-Kale can be a sorely under appreciated super food, so having an arsenal of 40 recipes to find ways to enjoy it is a fabulous idea!
-Me and some fellow bloggers have volunteered to help Hallie get the word out about this new eBook, and also agreed to share a kale recipe of our very own.
+Kale can be a sorely under appreciated super food, so having an arsenal of 40 recipes to find ways of enjoying it is a fabulous idea!
+Some fellow bloggers and I have volunteered to help Hallie get the word out about this new eBook, and also agreed to share a kale recipe of our very own.
 SO on top of the FOURTY great recipes in her book, you can also visit each blogger’s page today for even more inspiring ideas on how to use it!

 - Ricki at Diet, Dessert and Dogs (www.dietdessertndogs.com)

 - Elana at Elana’s Pantry (www.elanaspantry.com)

 - Alta at Tasty Eats at Home (www.tastyeatsathome.com)

 - Amy at Simply Sugar & Gluten-Free (www.simplysugarandglutenfree.